stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-publish-files-from-local-folder.md

 ---
 layout: post
-title:  "Shortcut to push Local Folder to Webserver"
+title:  "Shortcut to publish Files from Local Folder"
 description: >
   Often enough I am annoyed when I want to send someone a file, so I decided to write a script which helps me to synchronize